AuricFox/Skylar/README.md

 # Skylar

-Skylar is web-base application for programming practice designed to help withcoding assessments and interviews.
+Skylar is web-base application for programming practice designed to help with coding assessments and interviews.
 Skylar focuses on SQL queries and databases.
+The program starts with a preloaded database with randomly generated data but can be added to by the user.

 ## Getting Started